 The SFR measure is a standardized rate, in that each facility's percentage of AV fistula in use (11c) is adjusted to the national distribution of covariates (risk factors), with 'national' referring to all-facilities-combined.
-An AV fistula is considered in use if the EQRS "Access Type IDs" of 14 or 22 has been recorded for a given month, where "14" represents AV fistula only (with 2 needles) and "22" represents AV fistula only with an approved singleneedle device.
+An AV fistula is considered in use if the EQRS "Access Type IDs" of 14 or 22 has been recorded for a given month, where "14" represents AV fistula only (with 2 needles) and "22" represents AV fistula only with an approved single-needle device.
 The SFR for a facility is an estimate of what the facility's percentage of AVF would equal if the facility's patient mix was equal to that of the nation as a whole.
 Risk adjustment is based on a multivariate logistic regression model.
-The adjustment is made for age, BMI at incidence, nursing home status, nephrologist's care prior to ESRD, duration of ESRD, diabetes as primary cause of ESRD, a set of combined incident and prevalent comorbidities, an indicator for having at least one comorbidity, an indicator for Medicare coverage for at least 6 months during the past 12 months or at least 1 month with Medicare Advantage, and an indicator for missing Form CMS-2728.
+The adjustment is made for age, BMI at incidence, nursing home status, nephrologist's care prior to ESRD, duration of ESRD, diabetes as primary cause of ESRD, a set of combined incident and prevalent comorbidities, an indicator for having at least one comorbidity, an indicator for Medicare Advantage, and an indicator for missing Form CMS-2728.
 This model includes the facility indicators and assumes that the regression coefficients of risk factors are the same across all facilities.
 Common risk effects are assumed in order to improve computational stability in estimating facility-specific effects.
 SFR is not reported if there are fewer than 11 eligible adult patients in the facility during the year.